 - Lulu Obermayer

-Lulu Obermayer works in the fields of opera, theatre, performance, dramaturgy and choreography.
+Lulu Obermayer works in the fields of opera, drama, performance, dramaturgy and choreography.
 Her works combine historical events with theatrical narratives and allow both fictional and real voices to have their say in order to scrutinise questions of agency and representation on stage.
-Through her intensive examination of the European cultural canon, she uncovers hidden potential and retells established narratives.
+Through her intensive examination of the European cultural canon, she uncovers hidden potentials and retells established narratives.
 Her art strengthens perspectives that are often overlooked or silenced.
-After Kantate, she is planning an artistic project about nuns and monastic life for 2025.
+Following “Kantate”, she is planning an artistic project about the lives of nuns and monastic life for 2025.

 -